MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_User_guide/Matrix Node Deployment Guide.md

 Step 4: Copy your keystore file to folder keystore which is generated at Step 2 (/chaindata/keystore)

-Step 5: Create a file named signAccount.json under root, and its content is like:
+Step 5: Create a file named signAccount.json under root, and its content is like (please replace with your own address and password):

     [
       {